 Data Interpretation deals with the understanding, organizing and interpreting of the given data so as to arrive at meaningful conclusions.
 This article covers the 3 step process involved in Data Interpretation and lucidly covers details on 3 major data presentation techniques like Bar graph, Line Graph and Pie Charts.
-Each of these 3 types are further subdivided, which is explained in this article.
+Each of these 3 types is further subdivided, which is explained in this article.

 Aspirants would find this article very helpful while preparing for the IAS Exam.